Home

 Dawson.

-Medium, 112 pages, photos and illustrations from contemporary sources, chapter notes, bibliography, soft back. **A strangely neglected early railway which made provision for a four track main line but was largely closed down by George Hudson, it's demise being arguably the fault of inexperienced management.
+Medium, 112 pages, photos and illustrations from contemporary sources, chapter notes, bibliography, soft back. **A strangely neglected early railway which made provision for a four track main line but was largely closed down by George Hudson, its demise being arguably the fault of inexperienced management.
 A heroic failure!

 Price: £15.00